 Tips for designated driving.

 - Identify the designated driver ahead of time.

 - Consider taking turns serving as designated driver.
 Look after your friends and family and they can look after you.

 - Larger groups should have more than one designated driver.7

-Breathalyzers may be inaccurate and lead to unjust fines, jail, and other serious problems.
-But you needn’t worry about the accuracy of breathalyzers.
+Breath testers may be inaccurate and lead to unjust problems.
+But you needn’t worry about the accuracy of breath tester.
 Simply choose not to drink.
-To drink but keep a low BAC.
+Or to drink but keep a low BAC.
 Or have a designated driver.

 III.
 Resources: Accuracy of Breathalyzers

-Brezina, C. Alcohol and Drug Offenses.
+- Brezina, C. Alcohol and Drug Offenses.
 Your Legal Rights.
-NY: Rosen, 2015.

-Hudson, T. The Drinker’s Guide to Driving.
-The Secrets of DUI.
-BookBaby, 2013.
+- Hudson, T. The Drinker’s Guide to Driving.

-7. Alberta Tran & Util.
+6. A Guide, ibid.7.
+Alberta Tran & Util.
 Designated Driver – A Smart Choice.
-Edmonton, Alb.